brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 Can a model predict if an individual is carrier of a pathogenic genetic copy number variant based on Brain imagery derived data?

 (here is what I want to work on the most)
-1) Avoiding the transformation of the data
+1) Avoiding the transformation of the data to facilitate the interpretation of the output: No log transformation, only correction of brain volumes for the confounders (and z-score in function of the mean and sd of the control population IF NEEDED).
+Boosted trees were recommended by Gael to fit data with various distribution shapes.
-2) Deal with missing values (see 24''58min in the [presentation of Gaël Varoquaux](https://www.youtube.com/watch?reload=9&v=wIMJVgkQjNY&feature=youtu.be))
+2) Deal with missing values (see 24''58min in the [presentation of Gaël Varoquaux](https://www.youtube.com/watch?reload=9&v=wIMJVgkQjNY&feature=youtu.be)) -> It appears that there is no missing values in the dataset (I feel lucky and frustrated at the same time...)

 ### Aims: